 Because of their size and weight, tractor-trailers (or semi-trucks) cause serious damage when they are involved in accidents.
 In fact, recent Illinois Department of Transportation data shows that semi-truck accidents account for nearly a tenth of all fatal traffic accidents within the state.

 “My family really appreciated the work that Pat Salvi and Patrick Salvi II did for us They kept us posted on the case from beginning to end Thank you for all the hard work you have done for us The staff was excellent; when I called they would always check for the person I called for and if they weren’t in, I would…

 TALK TO AN EXPERIENCED ATTORNEY

 A collision with a massive, 80,000-pound tractor-trailer can change life for you and your loved ones in an instant.
-As you look for answers and a sense of direction after being involved in such a traumatic experience, allow the Chicago truck accident lawyers of Salvi, Schostok & Pritchard P.C. to help you.
+As you look for answers and a sense of direction after being involved in such a traumatic experience, allow the Chicago lawyers of Salvi, Schostok & Pritchard P.C. to help you.

 Due to the many challenging factual, legal and insurance issues that truck accidents present, it will be important for us to get to work on your case right away.
 Contact us today.
 We can provide a free consultation at our offices in Chicago or Waukegan or any other location that is convenient for you.

 Salvi, Schostok & Pritchard P.C. has a record of success in truck crash cases.
 Our results include: